-But...is a gut cleanse really the answer to improving your digestion, skin, and immune system?
+Is a gut cleanse really the answer to improving your digestion, skin, and immune system?
+Let's break down exactly what a gut cleanse is and whether it really helps your digestive system.

 What is a Gut Cleanse, Exactly?

-Cleanses advertise pretty much any benefit -- that they’ll make your skin glow, “clean you out,” boost your immune system, help you lose weight, and more.
+Gut cleanses advertise all sorts of health benefits – that they’ll make your skin glow, “clean you out,” boost your immune system, help you lose weight, and more.

 Unfortunately, not only do most gut cleanses not provide any of these benefits, but they may also do more harm than good.